Dynamic Proxies in Java

 So what do we have here?

-1. An abstract implementation of IntrumentationService which defers the actual recording of the timed value to a concrete subclass - you could extend and implement the record method to log to stdout, for example.
+- An abstract implementation of IntrumentationService which defers the actual recording of the timed value to a concrete subclass - you could extend and implement the

-3. The details of what to do when any method of the proxy is invoked are in the InvocationHandler, implemented here as an anonymous inner class.
+.
+Notice that we use the classloader of the given class, and pass all of the interfaces it implements as types to be proxied. - The details of what to do when any method of the proxy is invoked are in the InvocationHandler, implemented here as an anonymous inner class.
 Its pretty simple - capture the clock time before the method is invoked; invoke the method; capture the clock time after the method completes; record the difference in time (after - before).

 Notice that when we invoke the proxied class's method, we wrap the invocation with a try/catch that catches InvocationTargetException, and if such an exception is thrown we propagate its cause, not the InvocationTargetException itself.
 This is just unwrapping an uninteresting layer of exceptions (which we added by using reflection to invoke the method) to get to the real problem.